secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 ### Artifact Functional

-- ❌ The artifact 's "read me" file is missing some information:
+- ❌ The artifact's "read me" file is missing some information:
   - ✔ It has a description
   - ✔ It has compilation and running instructions
   - ✔ It has usage instructions to run experiments